Loud (TV program): Episode 13 (August 28, 2021)

 This episode has been broadcast live as the live rounds continue in this episode.
 After the sixth round, the seventh round is introduced as the second live round.
-The second live round has 3 evaluations: Billboard, Girl Group, and School Concept.
+The second live round has three evaluations: Billboard, Girl Group, and School Concept.
 In Billboard, the members perform a cover of a successful song on Billboard Hot 100 using their English knowledge.
 As most members are learning English at the time they joined the program, they need to practice their English for their songs in order to impress Psy and Park Jin-young.
-In the next 2 evaluations, the members perform in separate units assigned by both labels.
+In the next two evaluations, the members perform in separate units assigned by both labels.
 In Girl Group, the units perform a cover of a successful song by a K-pop girl group.
 In School Concept, the units perform a cover of a school-themed song while wearing student uniforms.
 P Nation wins the round with a total of 134,760 votes while JYP loses the round with a total of 104,195 votes, resulting in Lee Ye-dam, Yoon Dong-yeon, and Lee Dong-hyeon being eliminated.
 Park Jin-young used a wildcard to save Lee Dong-hyeon from elimination.
-The episode ends with the individual voting results for this round, with Keiju Okamoto replacing Lee Gye-hun in 1st place with 44,684 votes.
+The episode ends with the individual voting results for this round, with Keiju Okamoto replacing Lee Gye-hun in first place with 44,684 votes.

 Episode 14 (September 4, 2021)

 This episode has been broadcast live as the live rounds end in this episode.
 After the seventh round, the eighth round is introduced as the third live round and the last round of the program.
-The last round has 2 evaluations: Fan's Choice and Retro K-pop.
+The last round has two evaluations: Fan's Choice and Retro K-pop.
 In Fan's Choice, the members perform a song chosen by the majority of fans and viewers using a concept that best fits the song.
 In Retro K-pop, the members perform a cover of a K-pop song that was released between the 1980s and 1990s.
-A special collaboration will be included and won't count as part of the evaluations, with Hyuna collaborating with P Nation and Stray Kids' Bang Chan, Changbin, and Han collaborating with JYP.
+A special collaboration will be included and will not count as part of the evaluations, with Hyuna collaborating with P Nation and Stray Kids' Bang Chan, Changbin, and Han collaborating with JYP.
 JYP wins the round with a total of 75,464 votes while P Nation loses the round with a total of 63,407 votes, resulting in Zo Doo-hyun, Daniel Jikal, and Jang Hyun-soo being eliminated.
 Psy used a wildcard to save Jang Hyun-soo from elimination.
-The episode ends with the individual voting results for this round, with Koki Tanaka replacing Keiju Okamoto in 1st place with 48,387 votes.
+The episode ends with the individual voting results for this round, with Koki Tanaka replacing Keiju Okamoto in first place with 48,387 votes.